Cortisone Injection - Manchester & Burnley

 What is a Cortisone Injection?

-A cortisone injection (termed steroid in the uk) is an anti inflammatory medicine which is injected in the joints or body tissues of the body to relieve pain.
+A Cortisone injection (termed steroid in the UK) is an anti inflammatory medicine which is injected into the joints or body tissues of the body to relieve pain.

 Cortisone injections in the UK come under different brand names such as Kenalog and Depo-Medrone.